tytydraco/yessleep/out/The_Screaming_Man.md

 I'll be honest.
 When this happened I quickly decided I was probably schizophrenic.

-I thought that this was clearing a hallucination and I was heading into some sort of psychosis.
+I thought that this was clearly a hallucination and I was heading into some sort of psychosis.

 That never happened.